xobust/CS2CalloutExtractor/README.md

 ## Acknowledgements

-Thanks to @ValveResourceFormat for making a great library that was used to extract the correct data.
+Thanks to [@ValveResourceFormat](https://github.com/ValveResourceFormat) for making a great library that was used to extract the correct data.

-The solution was heavily inspired by @hjbdev [cs2-vmap-tools](https://github.com/hjbdev/cs2-vmap-tools), but I liked the challenge to be able to do it without decompiling the full map.
+The solution was heavily inspired by [@hjbdev's](https://github.com/hjbdev) [cs2-vmap-tools](https://github.com/hjbdev/cs2-vmap-tools), but I liked the challenge to be able to do it without decompiling the full map.
 His blogpost [Counter-Strike 2: Where are the callouts stored?](https://hjb.dev/posts/counter-strike-2-where-are-all-the-callouts-2) was a great help.